 What is a Registered Valuer?

-A Registered Valuer is a member or a fellow of The Institute of Registered Valuers, which is regulated by the National Association of Jewellers.
+A Registered Valuer is a member or a fellow of the Jewellery Valuers Association.

 Membership ensures that valuations are carried out to a professional standard that you can rely on.
 All Registered Valuers must follow guidelines and adhere to a code of practice laid down in The Certificate of Appraisal theory modules.
 To become a Registered valuer requires years of education, knowledge and experience.
 All registered Valuers need to have Gemmological and diamond grading qualifications.
 They need to have a minimum of five years experience in the jewellery trade and have passed the CAT examination or the Professional Jewellers Valuation Diploma.
 Furthermore Registered Valuers must amass continuing professional development points and keep up to date with current trends and education on order to retain their registered Valuer status.

-Members of The Institute of Registered Valuers can become Fellows by completing a Continuing professional development plan, submitting sample valuations for approval and obtaining a minimum of 85% pass in The Institutes monitoring exercise.
+Members of the Jewellery Valuers Association can become Fellows by completing a Continuing Professional Development plan, submitting sample valuations for approval and obtaining a minimum of 85% pass in the JVA's monitoring exercise.